 Here at finder, we review all the major phones released in Australia to compare what they all have to offer.
 From our reviews, we've come to the conclusion that the best phone you can buy right now is the Samsung Galaxy S8.
 Read on to find what other phones are worth your investment.

 UPDATE 10 July 2017: Sony's fantastic camera and SnapDragon 835 processor has catapulted the Xperia XZ Premium to the number two position in our top 10 list, though it's a very tightly fought battle.

 1. Samsung Galaxy S8

 Last year's Galaxy S7 was the best phone you could buy, right up until the point the Galaxy S8 was released.
-With its incredible screen, impressive battery life and powerful performance, the Galaxy S8 is the new benchmark for what smartphones need to be in our modern day life.
-Samsung's digital assistant Bixby is underwhelming, but it's not enough to keep the S8 from claiming the top spot in our list.
+With its incredible screen, impressive battery life and powerful performance, the Galaxy S8 is the new benchmark for what smartphones need to be to fit our modern lifestyle.

-The LG G6 features a striking 18:9 display and retains the dual camera setup from the G5, and manages premium performance out of both the camera and the processor.
-LG has also added water resistance, while boosting the battery life, making it an impressive all rounder.
+The LG G6 features a striking 18:9 display and retains the dual camera setup from the G5.
+It also manages to get premium performance out of both the camera and the processor.
+LG has also added water resistance while boosting the battery life, making it an impressive all-rounder.